virtUOS/user_setup/README.md

 ## Deleting Users

-If `delete_users` is det to `true` (default), the role will try to delete all users not in `admins`.
+If `user_setup_delete_users` is set to `true` (default), the role will try to delete all users not in `admins`.
-Users are identified by the directories present in `/home`.
+Users created via this role are part of the group `managed`.
+The users being deleted are all users in the group `managed` which are not defined in `admins`.
-Users with no home directory or a home directory somewhere else are not touched by this role.
+Users with are not in the group `managed` will not be touched by this role.

 ## License